 Supporting materials: It is helpful, though not required, to include a paragraph about each work submitted.
-For electronic works, the accompanying information should include technical notes, i.e. what program(s) you used in composing the work; your sound sources, etc.
+For electronic works, the accompanying information should include technical notes, i.e. what program(s) you used in composing the work; your sound sources, etc., .pdf format is recommended.

-Recordings (optional, but recommended): You can upload a recording of your work(s) using the CCS Online Application, acceptable formats include mp3, m4a, aiff, wma, wav and aac.
+Recordings (optional, but recommended): You can upload a recording of your work(s) using the CCS Online Application, acceptable formats include mp3, mp4, m4a, webm, ogg and wav.
 You may also submit recordings of electronic works or sequenced works that have not yet been notated.